July 14, 2025, 1:46 am | Read time: 6 minutes

 What’s Behind the Numbers?

-Too Little Exercise Is a Problem for Children
+Too Little Exercise Is a Problem

-- Weaker academic performance: Numerous studies show that exercise improves memory, concentration, and learning ability.
+- Poorer academic performance: Numerous studies show that exercise improves memory, concentration, and learning ability.
 Children who exercise regularly perform measurably better in school.6 However, the more leisure time is spent with little movement and a lot of screen time, the worse the grades were.7

 More Exercise–Here’s How!